junxit/us-congress-bills-113/metadata.md

 - 2013-03-12 — Mr. Luetkemeyer moved to suspend the rules and pass the bill.
 - 2013-03-12 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 397 - 17 (Roll no. 63). (text: CR H1339)
 - 2013-03-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 397 - 17 (Roll no. 63).(text: CR H1339)
+- 2013-03-13 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.